Eating Disorder Treatment Baltimore Therapy Group

 How are Eating Disorders Treated?

-Successful treatment plans typically involve a treatment team, including a dietitian, clinician, and mental health provider.
+Successful treatment plans typically involve a treatment team, including a dietitian, clinician, mental health provider, and medical professionals who support clients throughout the recovery process.
 According to the National Eating Disorders Association, treatment varies depending on the type and severity of the eating disorder, as well as the individual’s mental health and nutritional needs.

 The treatment team can provide counseling tailored to each individual’s needs, using research-based interventions to support well-being and coping strategies.

-Outpatient treatment is considered an effective treatment approach for those who are stable and able to function in daily life.
+Outpatient programs are considered an effective treatment approach for those who are stable and able to function in daily life.
+Outpatient therapy is a flexible, ongoing support option that helps individuals maintain progress and manage challenges as they arise.
 To help individuals successfully cope with their eating disorder, meal plans, nutritional counseling, and therapy are essential.
+For those requiring more intensive support, levels of care include inpatient care, residential program, partial hospitalization program, and intensive outpatient program.

 Body Image and Self-Esteem